-Loss of sense of smell may be a symptom of COVID-19 infection.
-However, most COVID-19 positive patients also presents with either fever, chills, fatigue, shortness of breath, chest pain, and stomach problems.
+Loss of sense of smell is one of the most common symptoms of COVID-19 infection.
+Many COVID-19 positive patients also experience other symptoms such as fever, chills, fatigue, shortness of breath, chest pain, and stomach problems, but loss of sense of smell and/or taste may be the only symptom.
+Onset is typically sudden and severe, but may also be partial, or associated with smell alteration.
+Any new change in your sense of smell during the pandemic should prompt self-isolation and testing.
 If you are worried that you may be infected with COVID-19 you should contact NHS 111 for advice.

-In regards to hay fever we encourage you to seek optimal control of your symptoms with oral antihistamines, intranasal antihistamines and nasal steroid sprays, and saline rinses which are all available over the counter.
+If you suffer from hay fever, we advise you ease your symptoms with oral antihistamines, intranasal antihistamines and nasal steroid sprays, and saline rinses which are all available over the counter.
 Speak to the pharmacist about the best treatment for you.
 If you are already using allergy medication it is safe and recommended to continue.
 Allergen specific immunotherapy can also be sustained, however, it should be paused during a severe COVID-19 infection.

-Patients advice in relation to compare COVID-19 with hay fever and
+Video comparing COVID-19 with hay fever and asthma symptoms:

 Nasal deformity and nasal obstruction

-Please note that we are unable to offer corrective nasal surgery (rhinoplasty) for cosmetic purposes.
-If you have been referred with breathing problems due to a deviated nasal septum, there is nothing that we can do to advise you without a face to face assessment, which will be arranged as soon as we can.
+We are unable to offer corrective nasal surgery (rhinoplasty) for cosmetic purposes.
+If you have been referred with breathing problems due to a deviated nasal septum, you will need a face-to-face assessment, which will be arranged as soon as we can.

 Useful links and websites